ovh/docs/pages/bare_metal_cloud/dedicated_servers/firewall_game_ddos/guide.en-gb.md

 Minecraft is well supported by the following profiles:

 - **Minecraft Java** - should be the best fit for all Minecraft Java versions.
-Protects Minecraft Query protocol behind, but it's also tuned for bigger traffic volumes.
+Protects Minecraft Query protocol, it's tuned for TCP traffic.
+Use with caution if other UDP games are hosted on the same IP.
+Added in 2024, available also for previous generations of Bare Metal game servers.
 - **Minecraft Query** - general Minecraft Query protocol protection.
-- **Minecraft Bedrock** - Minecraft Bedrock protection (with RakNet cookie support).
+- **Minecraft Bedrock** - Minecraft Bedrock protection (with RakNet cookie support), added in the 3rd gen. of Bare Metal game servers (2024 release).
-- **Minecraft Pocket Edition** - Minecraft Pocket Edition protection.
+- **Minecraft Pocket Edition** - Minecraft PE/Bedrock protection.

 #### Valheim